rafaelarthurov/rafaelarthurov/README.md

 ### Hi there 👋, I'm Rafael Arturo Valdez R

 I’m passionate about Software Testing🐞 in general.
-I really enjoy Planning📝, Analysis🤔, and Metrics📉📈 about testing, also I'm a running guy 🏃🏽‍♂️, well Trail Running guy⛰️🏃🏽‍♂️ specifically...
+I enjoy planning 📝, Analysis🤔, and Metrics📉📈 about testing, also I'm a running guy 🏃🏽‍♂️, well Trail Running guy⛰️🏃🏽‍♂️ specifically...

 ## Skills and Experience
 * 🐞Software Testing